Tallinn University of Technology

 • The programme offers site visits and guest lectures from leading Estonian and international innovators and visionaries.

-• The minimum stay in Estonia is one year – the second year is dedicated to “Internship & Consulting Lab” and graduation thesis writing, which can be done anywhere in the world.
+• The minimum stay in Estonia is one year – the second year provides optional exchange studies and is dedicated to internship and the final exam that can be accomplished elsewhere.

-• The Master’s programme brings together some of the most renowned scholars of innovation and governance – Carlota Perez, Erik S. Reinert, Wolfgang Drechsler, Jan A. Kregel, Vasilis Kostakis, and others – who offer students a coherent set of skills for understanding, leading and managing sustainability transitions, technological changes and innovations.
+• The faculty members are internationally distinguished and award-winning professors, bringing together some of the most renowned scholars of innovation and governance – Vasilis Kostakis, Wolfgang Drechsler, Carlota Perez, Erik S. Reinert, Jan A. Kregel, Erkki Karo and many others.

 CURRICULUM OUTLINE (120 ECTS)